subuxd/KharchaPaani-App/README.md

 # KharchaPaani App

 Welcome to the KharchaPaani App repository!
 This repository contains the source code for a simple expense tracker application powered by blockchain technology.
-The app is designed to help users track their expenses and manage their finances efficiently in a decentralized and secure manner.
+The app is designed to help users track their expenses and manage their finances efficiently in a decentralized and secured manner.

 ![Our Web App](https://pasteboard.co/OySTFYhHRH3o.jpg)

 ## Features